matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 ## Connecting to the zkSync network

-To interact with the Sync network users need to know the endpoint of the operator node.
+To interact with the Sync network, users need to know the endpoint of the operator node.

 ```rust
 use zksync::{Provider, Network};